rbakker96/Get_next_line/README.md

 --------------------- Project goal ---------------------

-Re-code a set of the libc functioThis project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming: static variables.ns, as defined in their man.
-Your functions will need to present the same prototype and behaviors as the originals.
-Your functions’ names must be prefixed by “ft_”.
-For instance strlen becomes ft_strlen.
-As a bonus I also worked on list functions.
+This project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming: static variables.

 --------------------- Technical considerations ---------------------